 —to afford help for those tested, 2:18

 The word “for” explains how the word spoken by the Son and the apostles will come to pass (He 2:3-4).
-It also shows how the Son as the Mediator of revelation transcends that of angels and how the saints will inherit the Kingdom (He 1:14; 2:6-9).
+It also shows how the Son as the Mediator of revelation transcends angels as mediators and how the saints will inherit the kingdom (He 1:14; 2:6-9).

 He [God] has not put the world [inhabited world or humanity] to come,

 This phrase speaks about the future reign of Christ, not heaven (Mt 24:14; Ro 10:18).
 His Millennial Kingdom will begin at His Second Coming.
 This is the age of the Messiah’s rule.
 The world here is not the world as a system (kosmos) but the inhabited world or humanity (He 1:6).